 Use the Active property to specify whether or not a session is active.
 Setting Active to True starts the session and triggers the OnStartup event for the session.
 If the SessionType property is set to stRemote, then DBISAM will attempt to connect to the database server specified by the RemoteHost or RemoteAddressand RemotePort or RemoteService properties.
-If the session can successfully connect to the database server, it will then automatically login to the server using the RemoteUser and RemotePasword properties.
+If the session can successfully connect to the database server using the RemoteUser and RemotePasword properties.